garyhuangdev/weather-widget/README.md

 6. Use bootstrap Grid System for fully responsive design.
 7. Provide a theme option for users to switch dark/light theme.
 8. Perform several unit testing cases to ensure function's logic and component structure

-### Todo:
-1. If I have much time, will finish the animation of the presentational component, hoping to achieve a flip card effect when props change.
-2. This widget can also be implemented by React Hooks with Context API, I may consider build another version of it.

 ## Available Scripts